 Morgan was too stunned to say anything.
 Aidan had said it all.
 But she believed in Tadgh.
 He must have a plan, she told herself.
 But what?

-One minute later, when the light came around again they were temporarily blinded.
-Morgan thought that they were only moments away from smashing into the near-vertical rock face.
-“Look out,” she yelled cringing in anticipation of the impact.
+A minute later, when the light came around again, they were again temporarily blinded, and Morgan thought they were only moments away from smashing into the near-vertical rock face.
+“Look out,” she yelled, cringing in anticipation of the impact.

 CHAPTER TWENTY - AUD-NORGE (WC 2633) ©